Search waiting | Matsusada Precision

 Electric cars run on electricity from the batteries installed in the car to drive the motor.
 However, as the electricity obtained from the battery is DC, it needs to be converted to AC in order to run the motor efficiently.
 This is where the inverters come into play.

-The same applies to mega solar power plants.
-As the electricity produced by solar cells is DC, it is converted to the same frequency and voltage as that of commonly used electricity and transmitted.
+The same applies to utility-scale solar power plants.
+Since the electricity generated by solar panels is DC, it must be converted to AC with the same frequency and voltage as the grid for transmission.

 Principle of switching power supply